apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query-engine.md

 #### Result Size

 For NodeIterator.getSize(), some versions of Jackrabbit 2.x returned the estimated (raw) Lucene result set size, including nodes that are not accessible.

 By default, Oak does not do this; it either returns the correct result size, or -1.

-Oak 1.2.x and newer supports a compatibility flag so that it works in the same way as Jackrabbit 2.x, by returning an estimate.
-See also OAK-2926.
+Oak 1.2.x and newer supports a compatibility flag so that it works in the same way as Jackrabbit 2.x, by returning an estimate (see OAK-2926).
-This is best configured as described in OAK-2977:
-When using Apache Sling, since Oak 1.3.x, add the following line to the file `conf/sling.properties`, and then restart the application:

-    oak.query.fastResultSize=true
+The estimate will be larger or equal the actual result size, as it includes unindexed properties and nodes that are not accessible.

-Please note this only works with the Lucene `compatVersion=2` right now.
+This only works with the Lucene `compatVersion=2` right now, so even if enabled, getSize may still return -1 if the index used does not support the feature.
 Example code to show how this work (where `test` is a common word in the index):

     String query = "//element(*, cq:Page)[jcr:contains(., 'test')]";
     Query query = queryManager.createQuery(qs, "xpath");
     QueryResult result = query.execute();
     long size = result.getRows().getSize();

+This is best configured via OSGi configuration (since Oak 1.6.x), or as described in OAK-2977, since Oak 1.3.x:
+When using Apache Sling, add the following line to the file `conf/sling.properties`, and then restart the application:

+    oak.query.fastResultSize=true

 #### Quoting